 These are just three of the 27 Saudi-made films premiering this month at a film festival in Jeddah.
 These were part of the conservative kingdom’s efforts to remove itself from cultural backwaters into being a cinematic powerhouse of the Middle East.

 This Saudi push reflects profound shifts in the creative industries across the Arab world.
 Over the past century, Cairo, Beirut, Damascus, and Baghdad stood out as the Arab cultural beacons with blockbuster movies, chart-topping recordings, and books that got intellectuals talking.

-However, today, those legacies stand battered years of war have damaged Syria’s television studios and Baghdad’s publishers.
+However, today, those legacies stand battered by years of war that have damaged Syria’s television studios and Baghdad’s publishers.
 Likewise, Lebanon’s economic collapse has left its art-house cinemas struggling.

 Egypt’s film industry made the country’s dialect the most widely understood Arabic but has now been in artistic decline for years.
 Its intelligence services have hijacked its TV shows to promote pro-government themes.

 The region’s cultural crown is up for grabs, and Saudi Arabia is speeding to seize it.
 A country where, once, cinemas were banned, women were not allowed to drive, and filmmakers dodged the religious police to shoot in public.